For information regarding past University presidents, click here.

 Roster of Committees and Teams

-Texas State University-San Marcos is a doctoral-granting university located in the burgeoning Austin-San Antonio corridor, the largest campus in the Texas State University System, and the 6th largest in the state.
+Texas State University is a doctoral-granting university located in the burgeoning Austin-San Antonio corridor, the largest campus in the Texas State University System, and the 6th largest in the state.

 Texas State is also the lead institution of a multi-institution teaching center offering several programs in the greater north Austin area.
 See Round Rock Higher Education Center (RRHEC).